osaydayoub/CoachAppV2/README.md

    - Chest measurements
    - Other body metrics

-Stay tuned for these updates and more as we continue enhancing your experience!
+Stay tuned for these updates and more as I continue enhancing the experience!

 ## Website
 Access the app here: [CoachApp](https://msa-68-coachapp.netlify.app/)

 ## Guest Login
 For users who want to explore the app without signing up, you can use the following guest credentials: